 Advances relate to cash received directly from nongovernmental agencies, not yet expended on the program and for sponsorship events for the following fiscal year.
 These amounts will be recognized as revenue as the expenses are incurred.
-As of June 30, 2023, and 2022, Smith Center has recorded a program advance of \$84,161 and \$73,392, respectively, from various sponsors and nongovernmental agency.
+As of June 30, 2024, and 2023, Smith Center has recorded a program advance of \$50,559 and \$84,161, respectively, from various sponsors and governmental nongovernmental agencies.